The Prompt Engineering Playbook

 Result: Structured, expert-level analysis that your team can actually use.

-The 80/20 Rule of Prompting
+The 80/20 rule of prompting

 Master just these 3 things for 80% effectiveness: